kstearn/Spy-Crew/README.md

 Submitted by: **Katelyn Stearn**

 This web app: **allows users to create members of a spy crew.
 Users can specify name, intelligence, and specialization.
-Users can navigate to a dedicated page for each spy, and can edit or delete members from the crew.**
+Users can navigate to a dedicated page for each spy, and can edit or delete members from the crew.
+Spy crew members are stored in a Supabase table which is updated with each action.**

 Time spent: **7** hours spent in total